South Korean travelers push number of overseas visitors to Japan up to a record | The Japan Times

 Japan and South Korea held a bilateral forum to promote tourism earlier this month on Jeju Island and agreed to increase flights between their local airports to attract tourists to the countryside.

-In the meeting, Japan made a pitch for tours to sites of such famous Japanese animation films as “Your Name.” and for experience-based tourist activities including stays in old Japanese houses.
+In the meeting, Japan made a pitch for tours to sites of such famous Japanese animation films as “Your Name.” and for experience-based tourist activities.

 “It is important to attract visitors not only to the capital area, Kansai area or other urban regions but tourist spots that have not been very familiar,” a senior official of the Japan Tourism Agency said.

-Some analysts have pointed to the possibility that South Korean tourists have been turning to Japan partly because of their country’s soured relations with China over the United States’ deployment of the Terminal High-Altitude Area Defense missile system in South Korea.
+Some analysts have pointed to the possibility that South Korean tourists have been turning to Japan partly because of their country’s soured relations with China over the U.S. deployment of the Terminal High-Altitude Area Defense missile system in South Korea.

-Others said Japan should not depend too much on South Korea for tourism promotion.

-South Korea’s population is about 50 million, compared with China’s 1.3 billion.

 “It would be risky to depend on South Koreans who tend to stay for a short time and spend little,” one analyst said.

-The Japan Tourism Agency has designated 20 countries and territories, including the United States and those in Southeast Asia and Europe, from which Tokyo intends to attract visitors as a priority in the current fiscal year.
+The Japan Tourism Agency has designated 20 countries and territories from which Tokyo intends to attract visitors as a priority in the current fiscal year.

-“We would like to make efforts to increase travelers who spend relatively a lot,” agency chief Akihiko Tamura said in a press conference in mid-July.
+“We would like to make efforts to increase travelers who spend relatively a lot,” agency chief Akihiko Tamura said in a news conference in mid-July.

-He expressed hope that more affluent tourists from the United States, Europe and Australia visit Japan.